 Is Martingale collar only for Greyhounds?

 No, martingale collars aren’t just limited to Greyhounds!
-We've hardly seen martingale collars on other dog breeds apart from Greyhounds in New Zealand.
+It’s certainly not for all, especially when your pup is very small.
 However, they're a safe and comfortable option for a variety of dog breeds if it fits properly.
-It's a great option for people who want a little more control of the leash without putting their dog in harm’s way.

 They are much gentler than a buckle collar or a choke collar.
 Martingale collars offer more support and more control in certain situations.
-If a dog is prone to slipping out of its current dog collar, then a martingale collar may be recommended.
+If a dog is prone to slipping out of a traditional dog collar, then a martingale collar may be recommended when leash walking.
 If a dog likes pulling when on lead, a martingale collar can be useful for improving leash walking and eliminating pulling.

 How to wear?